Larsvanderlaan/causalGLM-depreciated-/README.md

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
 (By default, robust machine-learning is performed so user specification is not necessary.)

-The sim.R file includes randomly generated simulations of coverage for all implemented methods and it compares coverage relative to DML.
-The simulations suggest that in smaller sample sizes with higher dimensions, causalGLM substantially outperforms competing methods.
+The sim.R file includes randomly generated simulations of coverage for all implemented methods and functions that compare coverage with relative to DML.
+The simulations suggest that in smaller sample sizes with higher dimensions, causalGLM substantially outperforms competing methods in a number of realistic settings.
+Randomly generated 95%-coverage comparison simulations and results between causalGLM and competing estimating equation methods are given in the "ComparisonWithCompetitors.Rmd" file in the vignette folder.

 Example code:
 devtools::install_github("tlverse/sl3", ref="devel")